Robert Odell Jr. has lived and worked in Memphis, Tennessee, for several years. He enjoys sharing the rich cultural heritage of his city.

 From the First Lady

 First Lady Hillary Clinton sent Mr. Hunt a personal note of appreciation.
 She said, "We are grateful that our visitors and staff have such a powerful image of hope and freedom to greet, inspire, and inform them."
-Hunt went on to say, "Being invited to the White House and going there to see my work was the pinnacle of my career."
 The note deeply moved Hunt.
+He went on to say, "Being invited to the White House and going there to see my work was the pinnacle of my career."
 He recalled that Mrs. Clinton said the work was incredibly inspiring to her and her staff and had a compelling impact on them.

 Read More From Owlcation

 First Lady Hillary Clinton was not the only person of notoriety to admire the talent of George Hunt.
 His work appeared in the private collections of luminaries such as:

 - actor, painter, writer, film director Anthony Quinn

 - actor, comedian, writer, producer, and singer Eddie Murphy

 - actor, screenwriter, producer, martial artist, and musician Steven Seagal

 - singer, songwriter, actor, and record producer Justin Timberlake;

 - and author, journalist, television writer and producer David Simmons.